mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 ## Check the weather!
 Days leading up to the hike, we used [Klitsa Mountain - mountain-forecast.com](https://www.mountain-forecast.com/peaks/Klitsa-Mountain/forecasts/1000) (near 5040 Peak) to check the weather forecast.
 We strongly recommend utilizing this resource to adjust your hiking plans accordingly, even in hot summer days where you would think rain probability is low.
 Pacific Northwest weather is mysterious and that just means today could be hot and sunny, but the next day soaking wet.

-### Our experience with the weather
-Personal experience of how the weather forecast helped our planning:
+### Personal experience of how the weather forecast helped our planning:
 We initially intended to camp 2 nights (Monday Jul 29th and Tuesday Jul 30th), and head down on Wednesday Jul 31.

 However, the weather forecast predicted rain for both Monday and Tuesday, with the cloud base expected to be lower than the peak, meaning we'd be shrouded in clouds throughout without views.